ricardoandre/kanoerp/kanoerp/README.md

 > violate the "hard constraints" section — they have been tried and confirmed broken
 > in this environment.
 The database schema is **not** in this file — see §7 for
 > where to get it.
+>
+> **On getting files without asking Andre:** if you have bash/code-execution
+> access, `git clone` the repo yourself (§2) — don't ask him for file contents you
+> can get directly.
+If you only have a web-fetch tool, note that most such tools
+> can only fetch a URL that already appears *literally* in the conversation —
+> **a URL you construct by editing another URL's path will be rejected**, even if
+> the pattern is obvious.
+That's why §8.1 below lists the exact, literal raw URL
+> for every file: fetching this README puts all of them into the conversation
+> verbatim, so you can fetch any of them directly with zero construction.
+Use
+> those, don't build your own.

 ---